2020 Call for Submissions

 Employee Rights and Employment Policy Journal invites you to submit your work for publication.
-This summer we are establishing a special review process for submissions received by July 1.
-For these submissions, we will complete our peer-review selection process by August 15.
-Selected articles will be published in the final issue of 2019 (volume 23).
+This winter we are again offering a special review process for submissions received by January 13.
+For these submissions, we will complete our peer-review selection process by February 19.
+Selected articles will be published in volume 24 (2020).

 The one downside to the peer review process is that it often takes more time than the typical student-run law journal review process.
-To address this, EREPJ is committing itself to an accelerated review process: you send us your work by July 1 and we will give you an answer on or before August 15.
-This rapid turnaround means that if we do not offer to publish your work, you will still be able to submit it to student-run journals in the late summer/early fall submission season.
+To address this, EREPJ is committing itself to an accelerated review process: you send us your work by January 13 and we will give you an answer on or before February 19.
+This rapid turnaround means that if we do not offer to publish your work, you will still be able to submit it to student-run journals in the late February/March submission season.
 During our review period, out of respect for the time of our colleagues who will be conducting the double-blind review, we ask that you not submit your article for consideration by another journal.

 Submissions to EREPJ are treated to a double-blind review by members of the editorial board (a group of distinguished professors in labor and employment law and related disciplines) and edited by your peers—people who can help you improve your work, not just publish it.
 You receive suggestions that you may use at your discretion—we do not rewrite your article (although we do correct errant citations, grammar mistakes, typos, and the like).
 We have a student staff that performs Bluebooking and cite checking but our authors never have to deal with them—we do!